Setting the course for green shipping

 26-10-2022

 Governmental bodies are urging the adoption of greener shipping initiatives to reduce GHG emissions from international shipping.
-In this article, we explore the role of digitization and port authorities play in accelerating and promoting sustainability goals.
+In this article, we explore digitization and port authorities’ role in accelerating and promoting sustainability goals.

 During the MEPC 72 in 2018, the International Maritime Organization (IMO) set a goal to reduce overall greenhouse gas emissions from international shipping by 50% until the end of 2050 compared to 2008.

-A few years later, at MEPC 76 in 2021, the committee agreed to strengthen their efforts by introducing two new measures; the Energy Efficiency Existing Ship Index and the Carbon Intensity Indicator.
-These measures will be implemented from 2023 onwards and their aim is to improve and rate ships’ energy efficiency.
+A few years later, at MEPC 76 in 2021, the committee agreed to strengthen their efforts by introducing two new measures: the Energy Efficiency Existing Ship Index and the Carbon Intensity Indicator.
+These measures will be implemented from 2023 onwards, aiming to improve and rate ships’ energy efficiency.
 The new amendments intend to accelerate the reduction of greenhouse emissions from vessels and meet the new IMO target: to reduce ship’s carbon emissions by 40% by 2030 compared to 2008.

 The pathway to greener shipping

-Nevertheless, there are more pressing issues that challenge the shipping industry to change.
-The lack of transparency across the sector and the information ambiguity caused by it is the root cause of many of the inefficiencies that the shipping industry experiences today.
+Nevertheless, more pressing issues challenge the shipping industry to change.
+The lack of transparency across the sector and the information ambiguity are the root causes of many of the inefficiencies that the shipping industry experiences today.
 These inefficiencies happen due to the lack of operational data exchange between the different parties involved in a port call.
-Is the last mile of the journey where most of the delays occur, around 80%, yet the time spent at the port is between 15-40% of the journey.
+It is the last mile of the journey where most of the delays occur, around 80%, yet the time spent at the port is between 15-40% of the journey.

-This gives ship operators the opportunity to build in margins, they hurry to arrive at the port as early as possible only to waste unnecessary fuel and resources by adopting this approach.
+This allows ship operators to build in margins; they hurry to arrive at the port as early as possible only to waste unnecessary fuel and resources by adopting this approach.

 This begs the question of whether ship owners are ready to commit to a net zero future and what measures they are implementing to achieve sustainability goals.
-A recent study, developed by Maersk Mc-Kinney Moller Centre, assessed decarbonizations initiatives, strategies, and actions of 94 representative players in the industry and their findings show that the industry has still a long way to go to reach net zero within the limited time left to finalize this transition.
+A recent study developed by Maersk Mc-Kinney Moller Centre assessed decarbonization initiatives, strategies, and actions of 94 representative players in the industry, and their findings show that the industry still has a long way to go to reach net zero within the limited time left to finalize this transition.

 • 35% of the companies have a clear emissions target to be net zero by 2050 and have committed to the IMO targets.

-• 36% of the companies have a sustainability report but many of them confirm the fact they do not hold emissions data from previous years.
+• 36% of the companies have a sustainability report, but many confirm that they do not hold emissions data from previous years.

 • 31% have a fuel strategy, complying with the recent IMO requirements

-• 8% of the companies with net zero 2050 ambitions and a standardized disclosure to CDO have invested on average 9mln USD in decarbonization initiatives
+• 8% of the companies with net zero 2050 ambitions and a standardized disclosure to CDO have invested on average nine mln USD in decarbonization initiatives

 • 4% of the companies use offsets as a strategy to lower emissions